Jane Blalock: Golf career

-Business and philanthropy career
+Business career

-Early tournaments, JBC Golf (1980s–1999)

 Blalock founded the annual University of New Hampshire Pro-Am Classic tournament in 1981, which raises funds for women's athletic scholarships at the University of New Hampshire through the UNH Jane Blalock Athletic Scholarship Fund.
 The athletics department at the University of New Hampshire also gives out the Jane Blalock Rookie of the Year Award.
 The athletics department at the University of New Hampshire also gives out the Jane Blalock Rookie of the Year Award.
 Blalock began working for Merrill Lynch in 1986, and as of April 1987, she was living near Boston and working for Merrill Lynch as a vice president.
 Shortly before she retired from professional golf in 1988, in 1987 Blalock founded The Jane Blalock Company (JBC) in Boston, initially focusing on creating a "consulting and event implementation business."
 In 1990 she became CEO of JBC Golf, Inc., a new incarnation of her company.
 JBC would go on to develop relationships with the LPGA Tour, the PGA Tour, and the Senior PGA Tour, as well as with various sponsors and non-profit organizations.

 Blalock was appointed to the President's Council for Sports and Physical Fitness in 1990, receiving the appointment from George H. W. Bush.
 Also in 1990, Blalock founded the LPGA Golf Clinics for Women program, helping teach the clinics herself.
 The inaugural clinic was held over three days in Washington, D.C., selling out its 100 spots.
 She later held a clinic in May 1991 as a day-long program sponsored by Mazda, with the intent of building skill and confidence among businesswomen players.
 The LPGA Golf Clinics for Women are taught by LPGA Teaching and Club Professionals.
 In 1995, JBC Golf received the Susan G. Komen Breast Cancer Foundation's Volunteerism Award for work on the Gillette LPGA Golf Clinic Series.
 Blalock has been a periodic television commentator for ESPN Golf, and she has also been a golf commentator for NBC.
 She published her second book Gimmies, Bogeys and Business, a "guide to using golf for success in business," in 1999.